sheetal2552/yo-yo/readme.md

 ### hyperx

-`yo-yo` uses a module called `hyperx` to turn tagged template arrays into DOM builder data.
+`yo-yo` uses a module called `bel` which in turn uses `hyperx` to turn tagged template arrays into DOM builder data.

 For example: